 - Ecological Assessment.

-Following the notification period, a Revised EIS will be prepared addressing all representations during the notification period.
+With the notficiation period having concluded, a Revised EIS will be prepared, addressing all public representations made during the notification period.
 EPSDD will then assess the revised EIS and the Minister will make a determination.
 Following the EIS process, an impact track development application for the proposal will be submitted to the Authority for assessment.

 To read more information on impact track Development Applications, visit the impact track wepage on the ACT EPSDD website.